 That 2003 UN task force knew that the emergence of a viral storm with the disruptive effects and potential mortality figures of the 1918 Spanish ‘Flu was a certainty.
 What was not certain was the extent of the damage it would inflict – how would it spread, how many would die, and how could deaths be limited?

 Finally, this will pass.
 The first wave (and the first month or two) is the most lethal in every country because it catches us unaware (which is why we talk about "flattening the curve").
 Public immunity will gradually build.
 Later on, the virus might mutate into a worse scourge, shifting its characteristics, but we’ll likely be better prepared.
-A country that handles this early on through overwhelming suppression will emerge earlier from the pandemic, and be better positioned to return to work discreet segments of the workforce who can be effectively surveilled by a functioning healthcare system.
+A country that handles this early on through overwhelming suppression will emerge earlier from the pandemic, and be better positioned to return to work discrete segments of the workforce which can be effectively surveilled by a functioning healthcare system.
 So don’t panic, but do change your perspective, because everybody has a role to play in this unfolding viral storm.